Prash404/Asthetic_Clock-app/README.md

-# Asthetic clock app v1.1
+# Aesthetic clock app v1.1
 An app designed to be a companion to your work and studies.

 ## Functionality:
 No sleep till the app is on.

-Asthetic ambience.
+Aesthetic ambience.

 You can change the colour and the font from the res files.